aaronpowell/aaronpowell.github.io/src/content/posts/2019-03-20-intro-to-azure-container-instances.md

 az container create --resource-group aci-from-scratch-03 --name aci-from-scratch-03 --image acifromscratch03.azurecr.io/aci-from-scratch-03:v1 --registry-login-server acifromscratch03.azurecr.io --registry-username acifromscratch03 --registry-password <password> --dns-name-label aci-from-scratch-03 --ports 80 --environment-variables 'SQLAZURECONNSTR_DefaultConnection'='Server=tcp:aci-from-scratch-03-sql.database.windows.net,1433;Database=aci-from-scratch;User ID=aci;Password=<sql password>;Encrypt=true;Connection Timeout=30;'
 ```

 The environment variables are `--environment-variables` and you can set multiple by using a space between them.
-If you were to create a secret one then you'd use the `--secrets` option (but be aware, they will appear in the CLI that executed the command).
+If you were to create a secret one then you'd use the `--secrets` option (but be aware, they will appear in the CLI that executed the command, so you're better using shell variables to insert them).

 If you're planning to use secret variables you're better off using a [file deployment](https://docs.microsoft.com/en-us/azure/container-instances/container-instances-environment-variables?{{< cda >}}#yaml-deployment) or [Resource Manager template](https://docs.microsoft.com/en-au/azure/templates/Microsoft.ContainerInstance/2018-10-01/containerGroups?{{< cda >}}) and inject the values into the file at runtime.

 ## Conclusion

-[Azure Container Instances](https://azure.microsoft.com/en-us/services/container-instances/?{{< cda >}}) are the easiest way to run a container, whether it's a web server, a data processing jobs or as part of an event driven architecture with Azure Functions.
+[Azure Container Instances](https://azure.microsoft.com/en-us/services/container-instances/?{{< cda >}}) is the easiest way to run a container, whether it's a web server, a data processing job or as part of an event-driven architecture with Azure Functions/triggered from a Logic App/etc..

 Check out the exercises on my GitHub repository, [ACI from scratch](https://github.com/aaronpowell/aci-from-scratch), and walk through creating your first container instances.